 Purchasing Hops: Contracting vs Spot

 The availability of hops has become more abundant than ever.
-With a growing number of varieties in high demand, and with nearly 7,000 active breweries in the United States today, one would expect quite the opposite.
+With a growing number of varieties in high demand, and with nearly 7,000 active breweries in the United States today, one would expect sourcing hops to be quite easy.

 Yet, even with the abundance in supply, the task of knowing which varieties to enter contracts for, how long the contract should be, and which hops to spot purchase, can be daunting.

-As the industry continues to grow and mature, it becomes increasingly important to have a game plan for how to purchase and manage hops.
+As the industry continues to grow and mature, it becomes increasingly important to have a game plan for how to source hops.

 In years past, as hop shortages came about, most notably in 2008, then 2014 through 2016, contracting hops became a necessity.
 Then, in the summer of 2016, when “American growers planted an additional 8,000 acres”, according to 47 Hops, the market saw change.
 Since then, hops have been more accessible than ever before.